Gaya/resume/README.md

 # Resume - CV - Gaya Kessler

 (Full stack) Web Developer.
-Specialising in JavaScript, React, and Modern Front-end Tooling.
-With a background in computer science, I create rich applications for the Internet and mobile platforms.
+Specialising in JavaScript, React, Node.js, TypeScript, and modern front-end.
+I create rich applications for the Internet and mobile platforms.
+Both in the front-end and in the back-end.

-I am passionate about creating the best for the web, always keeping up with the latest in web technologies.
+My passion is to create the best for the web, always keeping up with the latest in web technologies.
 This allowed me to work on a lot of different projects, and thus experience what works and what doesn't in various different situations.

+_I create simple solutions to complex problems._

-Subjects I mainly focus on are JavaScript, front-end development, React, Redux, WebPack, Single Page Applications, mobile apps (React Native), and back-end JavaScript using Node.js.
+Subjects I mainly focus on are JavaScript (and TypeScript), back-end JavaScript using Node.js, front-end development, React, Redux, WebPack, Single Page Applications / Progressive Web Apps, and mobile apps (React Native).

 | Practical info |  |
 | --- | --- |